davidramiro/Marlin-Ai3M/README.md

 - Even better print quality by enabling Linear Advance, S-Curve Acceleration and some tweaks on jerk and acceleration
 - Thermal runaway protection: Reducing fire risk by detecting a faulty or misaligned thermistor.
 - Very loud stock stepper motor drivers, easily replaced by Watterott or FYSETC TMC2208.
 To do that, you'd usually have to flip the connectors on the board, this is not necessary using this firmware.
+- No need to slice and upload custom bed leveling tests, simply start one with a simple G26 command.
 - Easily start an auto PID tune or mesh bed leveling via the special menu (insert SD card, select special menu and press the round arrow)

 ## How to flash this?